-DBS installs a receiver dish and other terminal equipment in subscriber homes, among them, decoders used as a receiving and decoding unit for the reception signals, which constitute an interface with the subscriber's television screen as well as smart cards used to decode the encrypted broadcasts.
+DBS installs a receiver dish and other terminal equipment in subscriber homes, among them, decoders constitute an interface with the subscriber's television screen as well as smart cards used to decode the encrypted broadcasts.
 Some decoders are leased to subscribers in return for a fixed leasing fee paid during the broadcast reception period and others are lent to subscribers (some of these loans are made in return for a deposit which is reduced over the subscription period).
 DBS capitalizes the installation costs for the terminal equipment as part of its property, plant and equipment

 At the date of this report, DBS purchases decoders from two suppliers.
-The main agreement for the purchase of decoders (including the PVR decoders) is a framework agreement from August 2000, as amended from time to time, between it and Advanced Digital Broadcast S.A. ("ADB") and Eurocom Digital Communication Ltd. ("Eurocom Digital Communication") which is controlled (indirectly) by Mr. Shaul Eliovitch, a controlling shareholder of the Company, who is also a controlling shareholder (indirectly) of Eurocom DBS, the largest shareholder in DBS (the "ADB Agreement").
+The main agreement for the purchase of decoders (including the PVR decoders) is a framework agreement from August 2000, as amended from time to time, between it and Advanced Digital Broadcast S.A. ("ADB") and Eurocom Digital Communication Ltd. ("Eurocom Digital Communication") which is controlled (indirectly) by Mr. Shaul Elowitz, a controlling shareholder of the Company, who is also a controlling shareholder (indirectly) of Eurocom DBS, the largest shareholder in DBS (the "ADB Agreement").
 Under the ADB Agreement decoders are purchased from Eurocom Digital Communication which imports them from ADB and provides the warranty for the decoders which ADB undertook to issue under the agreement.
-Eurocom DBS also provides a repair service for the decoders for repairs which are not included in the warranty.